rezonant/razmin/README.md

 ## Usage

-The simplest way to use Razmin is to use the Jasmine-style API.
+The simplest way to use Razmin is to use the Jasmine/Mocha-style API.

 Razmin tests are run imperatively.
 There's no top level CLI to run, instead you execute a test script which either contains your tests or loads your tests from other scripts. `describe()` blocks are self executing, and the result of each test is automatically coalesced into the final test results.
+The individual tests (defined with `it()` blocks) are collected and run once all `describe()` blocks have run.

-One difference between Razmin and Jasmine is the `suite()` block.
+A notable addition over the Jasmine/Mocha test running model is the `suite()` block.
 Suites are optional, but are useful for combining multiple test subjects (`describe()` blocks) into a single test suite for reporting purposes.
 Note that you can still nest `describe()` blocks as you would in Jasmine, but you cannot specify options to Razmin without declaring a `suite()` block.

 Each `suite()` block can have nested `suite()` blocks and they all combine to be represented by a single test suite at the top level.
 This relationship holds across `require()` calls (provided this is the first time that the module was included), so you could directly require your individual test files from a top-level suite block if you wish.

 ```ts
 suite(() => {